Subhampreet/Competitive-Programming-Solutions/README.md

 - <b>Update</b> − Algorithm to update an existing item in a data structure.
 - <b>Delete</b> − Algorithm to delete an existing item from a data structure.

+#### Why to Learn Data Structure and Algorithms?
+As applications are getting complex and data rich, there are three common problems that applications face now-a-days.

+- Data Search − Consider an inventory of 1 million(106) items of a store.
+If the application is to search an item, it has to search an item in 1 million(106) items every time slowing down the search.
+As data grows, search will become slower.
+- Processor speed − Processor speed although being very high, falls limited if the data grows to billion records.
+- Multiple requests − As thousands of users can search data simultaneously on a web server, even the fast server fails while searching the data.

+To solve the above-mentioned problems, data structures come to rescue.
+Data can be organized in a data structure in such a way that all items may not be required to be searched, and the required data can be searched almost instantly.

 #### Analysis of Algorithm

 Efficiency of an algorithm can be analyzed at two different stages, before implementation and after implementation.
 They are the following −